CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 This step starts with you declaring which creatures are attacking, as well as who or what those creatures are attacking.
 Each creature can only attack a single opponent or planeswalker an opponent controls.
 Once attackers are declared, there is another oppertunity for players to cast instants or activate abilities.

 ##### Declare blockers step
 The defending player then declares blockers, assigning their creatures to block incoming attackers.
 You can assign multiple blockers to a single attacker, however the attacker gets to decide the order in which damage is dealt to them.
-Once blockers are assigned, there is another window for instant-speed abilies.
+Once blockers are assigned, there is another window for instant-speed actions.

 ##### Combat damage step